Voyager Of The Seas Review and Specifications

-- Cafe Promenade (108-seat, 24-hour; serves snacks and drinks, as well as Starbucks specialty coffee)
+- Cafe Promenade (108-seat, 24-hour; serves snacks and drinks, as well as Starbucks speciality coffee)

-- Royal Promenade Boutiques (perfumes, jewellry, duty free alcohol, general store, logo/souvenirs); Sea Trek Dive Shop
+- Royal Promenade Boutiques (perfumes, jewellery, duty-free alcohol, general store, logo/souvenirs); Sea Trek Dive Shop

 - Vitality at Sea Spa and Fitness Center; 7 jacuzzis; 4 pools

 - Solarium lounge (includes Park Cafe, pool bar and adults only pool area)

 - Video Games Arcade; Optix Teen Disco club; Living Room teen lounge area; Royal Babies and Tots Nursery

 - Sports Court (golf simulator, table tennis, basketball court); Jogging Track; Rock-climbing Wall; Voyager Dunes Golf Course

 - Skylight Wedding Chapel (40-seat, provides religious services).